RalfNorthman/elm-zoom-plot/README.md

 # Plot zoomable linecharts with Elm

-The main objective of this package is to draw linecharts which:
+The main objective of this package is to draw linecharts which have:
-* Have mouse drag zoom
+* mouse drag zoom
-* Have reasonable time axes
+* reasonable time axes

 ## Minimal example: